 1 The National Consumer Law Center, Inc. (NCLC) is a non-profit Massachusetts Corporation, founded in 1969, specializing in low-income consumer issues, with an emphasis on consumer credit.
-On a daily basis, NCLC provides legal and technical consulting and assistance on consumer law issues to legal services, government, and private attorneys representing low-income consumers across the country.
-NCLC publishes a series of eighteen practice treatises and annual supplements on consumer credit laws, including Truth In Lending (6th ed.
+On a daily basis, NCLC provides legal and technical consulting and assistance on consumer law issues to legal services, government, and private attorneys representing low-income consumer credit laws, including Truth In Lending (6th ed.
 2007) and Cost of Credit: Regulation, Preemption, and Industry Abuses (3d ed.
 2005) and Foreclosures (2d ed.
 2007), as well as bimonthly newsletters on a range of topics related to consumer credit issues and low-income consumers.
 NCLC attorneys have written and advocated extensively on all aspects of consumer law affecting low-income people, conducted training for thousands of legal services and private attorneys on the law and litigation strategies to deal predatory lending and other consumer law problems, and provided extensive oral and written testimony to numerous Congressional committees on these topics.
-This testimony was written by Alys Cohen, Staff Attorney, and Diane E. Thompson, Of Counsel, NCLC.
+This testimony was written by Alys Cohen, Staff Attorney, and Diane E. Thompson, Of Counsel, to NCLC.